CVarisco/delete-react-zombies/README.md

 **Options**:

 -   `--path` define the path where search zombies (default=process.cwd)
 -   `--verbose` show in the console the file content to be deleted
 -   `--force` don't ask confirm before delete files.
+-   `--absoluteImports` include the baseUrl in the path`

 ## How it works

 The package create a list of components in your application.
 Based on that, the library search in your files content the keyword `import ${componentName}`, where the `componentName` variable is the name of the component that is exported.

+## Absolute imports (baseUrl)

+If your react project is configured to support [importing modules & components using absolute paths](https://create-react-app.dev/docs/importing-a-component/#absolute-imports) then turning this on will add the base url into the path & component name check.

+> Note this

 ## Contributing